 Alameda CTC's mission is to plan, fund and deliver transportation programs and projects that expand access and improve mobility to foster a vibrant and livable Alameda County.
 The Commission funds and oversees numerous transportation capital projects in Alameda County.
 These projects improve highway corridors, provide accessible public transit for all, maintain and improve local streets and roads, and ensure safe travel for pedestrians and bicyclists.
 The Alameda CTC is currently managing numerous active capital projects in various stages of delivery at a combined total value of $3 billion.

 In November 2000 Alameda County voters approved Measure B, providing $1.4 billion in essential transportation investments and capital improvements and programs throughout the county.
 Of the $1.4 billion in funding, $756.5 has been committed to the Alameda CTC Capital Projects Program; which is guided by the 20 year Transportation Expenditure Plan (TEP).
-The Measure B Strategic Plan outlines the annual allocations to the 27 capital projects identified in the 2000 TEP and the approach for delivery of the remainder of the capital projects authorized in 1986.
+Over the last 3 decades, local Measure B funding has successfully attracted external funding to provide vital and strategic capital improvements countywide.